sixhobbits/technical-writing/resources.md

 Used for all tutorials on the DigitalOcean community, [this style guide](do.co/style) is opinionated but a good starting point for writing tutorials that are widely accessible and engaging.

+### Google Technical Writing Courses
+A collection of courses for writing clearer technical documentation and improving technical communication skills.
+The [pre-class material](https://developers.google.com/tech-writing/overview) is a helpful guide.
+There are also [in-class materials and exercises](https://developers.google.com/tech-writing/for-instructors) available to practice technical writing.

 ## Meta
 *Something as meta as writing about writing would not be complete without a meta section of its own.
 Here are some articles that already collect and describe other works on writing.*